-This nine-class series prepares managers to effectively manage employee performance.
+This nine-workshop series prepares managers to effectively manage employee performance.

-This unique learning experience combines instructor-led workshops and self-paced online sessions with case study analysis and discussion forums.
-In addition to the classes, opportunities are provided throughout the program for you to network and learn about the managerial experiences of your UB colleagues.
-This program is offered in the Spring Semester and Fall Semester each year.
+This unique learning experience combines instructor-led workshops and a self-paced online session with case study analysis and discussion forums.
+In addition to the workshops, opportunities are provided throughout the program for you to network and learn about the managerial experiences of your UB colleagues.

 UB faculty and staff with supervisory responsibilities